 2011-Present

-The World’s Trade Union Movement – Trade Union Educational League (1924)
+Amalgamation – Trade Union Educational League (1922)

 The Trade Union Educational League was founded in late 1920.
 It was supported by the Communist Party USA and a majority of members were also members of the Communist Party USA.
 Its goal was to build a union and workersâ…